ryan-charette/galaxy-collision-simulation/docs/benchmarks/README.md

   diagnostics I/O would not dominate large-particle throughput measurements.
 - Output-format benchmarks can compare CSV and Parquet in one run, for example:
   `python scripts/run_benchmarks.py --output-formats csv parquet --particles 10000 --steps 10`.
+- Force-error benchmarks compare tree/FMM accelerations against direct summation at step 0 and track diagnostics drift over a short integration window:
+  `python scripts/run_force_error_benchmarks.py --smoke` for a CI-scale run, or omit `--smoke` for the standard sweep.
+Results are written under `experiments/accuracy/`.
 - The A100 run was produced from a downloaded repository zip, so the archive did not capture a git commit SHA.
 The results correspond to the CUDA tree/FMM implementation present in this branch at the time of the run.